nogibjj/yayun_project01/README.md

 ## Methodology
 In this project, I chose YSL's solferino "small cross body bag" as my item and I used websites, "Saint Laurent", "SSENSE", "NET-A-PORTER", "MyTHERESA", "FARFETCH" as a example.
-1. Everyday prices are collected by scrapping from these websites.
+1. Everyday prices are collected by web-scrapping from these websites.
 2. Create a table for this item and record its price everydat in Databricks with Databricks SQL Connector for Python.
 3. Build CLI easily query tables in Databricks and get the item's lowest's price summary.
 4. The Web App was created using FastAPI and uvicorn